matrix-org/synapse/docs/consent_tracking.md

 The template for the policy itself should be versioned and named according to the version: for example `1.0.html`.
-The version of the policy which the user has agreed to is stored in the database.
+The version of the policy which the user has confirmed to is stored in the database.

 Once the templates are in place, make the following changes to `homeserver.yaml`: